 Decades ago, banks with extended branch hours and friendly phone support stood out for providing superior customer experiences.
 Now, financial institutions also need to dazzle you with their digital banking offerings.

 While it’s more complicated for banks to juggle ever-more channels that are equal parts high-touch and high-tech, it’s easier for you to get what you need done on your own terms whenever you wish.

 The most impressive banks these days will offer easy-to-use mobile apps as well as make their customer representatives available on the phone 24/7.
 They will also support a large ATM network in addition to newer services like Zelle and Apple Pay.

 Of course, what features matter most in bank interactions will vary.
 You may prefer withdrawing cash at ATMs to using mobile wallets to buy stuff.
 You may want to speak to a human rather than a robot to get your questions answered.

 But here is the good news: There are more options than ever before to meet your specific needs.
 We examined data from Bankrate’s bank reviews to determine the top bank providers of customer experience more broadly.
 These banks scored well in their mobile apps, ATM network and convenience of customer support hours and locations, among other factors.
 Here are the top banks.

-The top banks for customer experience in 2019:
+The top banks for customer experience: